szymonorz/ftwitter/README.md

 python3 ftwitter.py
 ```

-You will be meet with this prompt
+You will be met with this prompt
 ```bash
 ftwitter>
 ```